 We recognize revenue when persuasive evidence of an arrangement exists, delivery has occurred, price is fixed or determinable, and collectability of the selling price is reasonably assured.
 Delivery occurs when risk of loss is passed to the customer, as specified by the terms of the applicable customer agreements.
-When a right of return or consignment exists, contractually or implied, we recognize revenue on the sell-through method.
-Under this method, revenue is not recognized upon delivery of the inventory components.
-Instead, we record deferred revenue upon delivery and recognize revenue when the inventory components are sold through to the end user.
+When a product is sold on consignment, the item remains in our inventory and revenue is not recognized until the product is ultimately sold to the end user.
+When a right of return exists, contractually or implied, the Company recognizes revenue on the sell-through method.
+Under this method, revenue is not recognized upon delivery of the product.
+Instead, the Company records deferred revenue upon delivery and recognize revenue when the product are sold through to the end user.
+As of June 30, 2016 and 2015 the Company did not have any deferred revenue.